What's on

 What’s Not Included

-• Accommodation - not included, but the team can help you find options for each overnight stop
+• Accommodation - not included, but your guide can suggest options near each overnight stop

 Good to Know

-This is a private tour.
-The itinerary is customisable to your preferences.
-Service animals are welcome.
-Specialised infant seats are available.
-Public transport is available nearby.
+Private tour for your group only.
+The itinerary can be adjusted to your interests and pace.
+Service animals are welcome and specialised infant seats are available.
+Public transport is accessible nearby.
 Suitable for all fitness levels.
 Available in English and Spanish.
+Free cancellation applies.

 Local Tips